 - home protection policy

-The seller may feel some of these costs are none of their business, but many buyers – particularly first-timer buyers – are short of cash.
-Helping them may be the best way to get the deal done.
+The seller may feel that these costs are not their responsibility, but some buyers – particularly first-timer buyers – are short of cash and helping them may be the best way to get the deal done.